LeifGreiss/EAVS_PollingPlace_Analysis/data/EAVS_D/README.txt

 Note: For the 2012 and 2014 surveys Wisconsin's data is mostly at the precinct level and for the 2016 survey at a city and town level therefore for year to year analysis WI is not particularly useful.

+Note:
+Tennessee and Illinois didn't report the number of physical polling places in the state for the 2008 EAVS.
+Georgia didn't report Section D data in 2012.
+New Hampshire only reporter 1's and
+0's in 2012.
+Only one Utah county reported numerical data on physical polling places in 2012.
+Virginia appears to have under reported in 2012 as well.
+As for Iowa, they did not report the the number of physical polling places to the 2016 EAVS.